Skip to content

 Architecture and Key Features

-RTDETRv2 is ideally suited for applications where high accuracy is paramount and sufficient computational resources are available.
-These include:
+RTDETRv2 is best suited for applications where maximum accuracy is the primary goal:

 Learn more about RTDETRv2